blessedrt/go-mbali/p2p/simulations/README.md

 connecting two nodes).

-This is in contrast to a non-control event, otherwise called a "live" event, which is the outcome of something happening in the network as a result of a control event (e.g. a node actually started up or a connection was actually established between two nodes).
+This is in contrast to a non-control event, otherwise called a "live" event, which is the outcome of sommbling happening in the network as a result of a control event (e.g. a node actually started up or a connection was actually established between two nodes).